Logo

 Kari Jacobs

 Kari Jacobs is a licensed master social worker (LMSW) who started at Attachment Healing Center as an intern in the fall of 2017.
-Kari attended New Mexico Highlands University for her master’s in Social Work and graduated with her MSW in 2018.
-Kari was born and raised in Maryland where she graduated with a bachelor’s in Psychology.
+Kari attended New Mexico Highlands University for her master’s in social work and graduated with her MSW in 2018.
+Kari was born and raised in Maryland where she graduated with a bachelor’s in psychology.
 Kari has always been passionate about helping people, learning more about psychology, and breaking stigmas of mental health services.
 As a child, Kari was interested in exploring her own feelings and decided to study psychology in college to understand more about herself and others.
 After exploring different jobs, such as working overnight on a crisis hotline and being a Behavioral Management Specialist, Kari recognized the need to support in a different and more encompassing way.
 Kari then went into social work with the desire to learn more about systems and became interested in addressing attachment, working with the whole family, and using relationship to help address real healing and empowerment.
 Kari enjoys incorporating games, art, and other activities into therapy to assist with healing, trauma, and connection.

 Paul Bugyi, LMSW

 I am originally from Buffalo, NY, and spent many years living on Long Island teaching Sociology at various colleges there.
 In 2014, I received my Ph.D. in Sociology from Stony Brook University, conducting research on the links between childhood family experiences and chronic illness.
 In my research, I realized that early childhood trauma made chronic illness extremely difficult for these individuals, and I wanted to use my expertise to provide support to this population.
-In 2018 I moved to New Mexico to pursue my Masters in Social Work at New Mexico State University, and received my degree in 2020.
+In 2018 I moved to New Mexico to pursue my master's in social work at New Mexico State University and received my degree in 2020.
 I interned at Attachment Healing Center for the 2019-2020 year and loved my experience here so much that I decided to stay and be a clinician.
 I like gaming, reading, and making pottery.
 I love the food, landscape and people here in New Mexico.

 Philip Casady, LMSW